|New York native shares talent in Galena, Illinois

 “I have always done what I love to do, and it all just seems to work,” noted Luanne Gagliardi, an entrepreneur who shares a multitude of talents through her Galena-based businesses.

-Gagliardi is owner of two Main Street shops— LuLu’s (127 South Main), and most recently, Galena Candle & Bath Company (114 North Main).
+Luanne is the owner of 3 Main Street shops on Main St. — LuLu’s (127 South Main), and most recently, Galena Candle & Bath Company (114 North Main).

 What lends a very interesting twist to these businesses are the mix of history and heritage that have repeated themselves along the way and learning about the woman who “brings it all together.”